 On the Caloosahatchee River branch of the trail, Caloosahatchee Regional Park provides a convenient dock and launch site with oak-shaded campsites a short hike away.
 Call ahead to 239-533-7440 for reservations and to request a cart to transport your vessel to the campground.
 From Estero Bay on the trail’s southern end, the Estero River leads to the banks of Koreshan State Historic Site.
 The park has two launch ramps, one within walking distance of its forested campground.
 To make camping reservations at Cayo Costa and Koreshan, visit www.reserveamerica.com or call 800-326-3521.

 If you’re one who looks forward to a soft bed and creature comforts after a day of paddling, your options are broad in the vicinity of the Great Calusa Blueway.
-Some, such as the Dockside Inn in Cape Coral, the Pink Shell Beach Resort and Spa and Lovers Key Resort in Fort Myers Beach and Tarpon Lodge on Pine Island line the shores of the Blueway or have canal access to the trail.
-Moonlight Bay Cottages and The Sun and The Moon Inn in Matlacha have their own launch ramps, and Moonlight offers kayakers a 15 percent discount year-round.
+Some, such as the Dockside Inn in Cape Coral, the Pink Shell Beach Resort and Spa, Matanzas Inn and Lovers Key Resort in Fort Myers Beach and Tarpon Lodge on Pine Island line the shores of the Blueway or have canal access to the trail.
+Matlacha Cottages and the Angler’s Inn in Matlacha have their own launch ramps.
 Others welcome paddlers and their vessels with storage space and transportation from the trail.
 The majority of the region’s resorts are less than a 15-minute drive to the Blueway and make for convenient headquarters for a drive-and-paddle vacation.